FabianSchuetze/EconPDEs.jl/README.md

  - The option `autodiff` (default to `true`) specifies that the Jacobian is evaluated using automatic differentiation.

-# Asset Pricing Models
+# Higher-level Solver for Economics Models
-I solve several models to show how `Ψct` works.
+I use the PDE solver `Ψtc` to solve several models in continous time.

+Each model only needs to define four elements
+- a type that includes the model parameters
+- a `Stategrid` function that creates the state space grid
+- an `initialize` function that corresponds to the initial solution of the problem
+- a `pde` function that codes the PDE of the model.

 Models are coded in the folder `src/models`.

-Open an issue or send me an email if you spot mistakes.
-Pull requests are welcome.

 ### Campbell Cochrane (1999)
 Asset pricing model with time varying habit